You Can Fortify Your Own Foods

 QuinoaCarbohydrates, protein, fiber, various forms of vitamin B, magnesium, phosphorous, iron, copper and manganese

-Rolled OatsGood source of protein, thiamin, niacin, iron, fiber and carbohydrates
+Rolled OatsGood source of protein, thiamin, niacin, iron, fiber, and carbohydrates

-Wheat BranExcellent source of soluble fiber, iron and carbohydrates
+Wheat BranExcellent source of soluble fiber, iron, and carbohydrates

 Wheat Germvitamin E, folic acid, magnesium, thiamin, phosphorus, and zinc

-Dried ApricotsBeta-carotene, calcium, fiber and vitamin C
+Dried ApricotsBeta-carotene, calcium, fiber, and vitamin C

-AlmondsMonounsaturated oil, protein, calcium, iron, fiber and vitamin E
+AlmondsMonounsaturated oil, protein, calcium, iron, fiber, and vitamin E

 SeedsSesame and Sunflower Seeds: protein, rich in calcium, iron, zinc, vitamin E, magnesium and phosphate

 Items in this non-comprehensive table make a useful short shopping list.
 The items are not restricted to vegetarians.
 Everyone needs vitamins and minerals.
-Fortifying foods may be a way to give picky eaters required nutrients.
+Fortifying foods may be a way to give picky eaters the required nutrients.
 It is best if we can get them from natural whole foods rather than supplements.
 But, in the absence of sufficient nutrients within the foods we buy, fortification and multivitamins may keep us A Bit More Healthy.

 So where do you stand?
 Is fortification a necessary evil?
 In your comments below, I invite you to share ideas on natural ingredients you utilize to fortify meals.
 It might be as simple as spreading peanut butter onto crackers.
 Perhaps you add banana slices to cereal for potassium.
 You might add flax seed to brown rice or also mix it with hot cereal to boost omega 3.
-I drop vitamins and oat meal into the blender when making smoothies.
+I drop vitamins and oatmeal into the blender when making smoothies.